 What is it?

-The VDRL test is one of three Nontreponemal tests for syphilis detection.
-Nontreponemal tests are not syphilis objective, and may show false-positive results.
+The VDRL test is one of three nontreponemal tests for syphilis detection.
+Nontreponemal tests are not objective for syphilis and may show false-positive results.

 Doctors can not single-handedly diagnose syphilis infections based on positive VDRL tests alone.
 We need a treponemal test, which is specific to syphilis, to confirm the infection.

 A doctor may do a VDRL test on either the blood or the spinal cerebral fluid (CSF).

 Usually, a CSF VDRL test happens when a doctor believes the syphilis is at a more advanced stage when it can affect the brain and central nervous system.
 That is known as neurosyphilis.

 A doctor can extract CSF for this examination through a procedure called a lumbar puncture which is also known as a spinal tap.

 The bacterium Treponema pallidum (T. pallidum) causes infections with the syphilis.

 If T. Pallidum enters the body, and the immune system produces antibodies that are proteins that destroy bacteria that invade it.